 Risks for Real Estate Licensees

-A major risk for real estate licensees is being drawn into these lender fraud schemes.
-If a borrower defaults on a loan, the lender could potentially sue a real estate licensee if they believe they were aware of the lender fraud
+A major risk for real estate licensees is being drawn into these lender fraud schemes, especially if the lender believes the real estate licensee was aware of the lender fraud.

 Lender fraud is illegal and those implicated in lending fraud schemes can face criminal charges and jail time.
 Whether a licensee was or was not aware, they will have to defend the lawsuit, which can be both costly and time-consuming.